kubeflow/website/content/en/docs/components/katib/user-guides/katib-config.md

   for the Suggestion Deployment's PV.

-  Suggestion Deployment's PV always has **`persistentVolumeReclaimPolicy: Delete`** to properly remove all resources once Katib experiment is deleted.
+  Suggestion Deployment's PV always has **`persistentVolumeReclaimPolicy: Delete`** to properly remove all resources once Katib Experiment is deleted.
 To know more about PV reclaim policies check the
   [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming).